China’s changed their website in April 2018 so to incorporate the release of much more detailed photographic and elevation data.

 Have fun exploring China’s space data!

-To get the highest quality data, click the ‘CE2’ link, and choose the 03-
+To get the highest quality image data, click the ‘CE2’ link, and choose the DOM-

-You’ll get a lot of pages of results -
+You’ll get a lot of pages of results.
+The files are a large size but the connection has much improved -

-If you look at the file name, you’ll see after the ‘CE2_BMYK_CCD_DIM’ part is a letter and number, eg K003, J018.
+If you look at the file name, you’ll see after the ‘CE2_GRAS’ part you get a reminder of which type of tile you are looking at (DEM or DOM) and a letter and number, eg S026.
 These refer to the sections of the map image I posted at the top of this page.
+The remainder of the link is the tile’s lunar coordinate.